-The Working Group noted that the question asked in the second consultation was misleading.
-However, it was agreed that 30 days may be sufficient for the customer to inform the relevant party if they plan to take action.
+There was mixed response to the 30 day timeframe but the Working Group again noted that feedback suggested the question asked in the second consultation was misleading.
+However, it was agreed that 30 days appeared to be sufficient for the customer to inform the relevant party if they plan to take action.

 The Working Group noted that the 30 days is not about quotes.
 The 30 days is a timeframe in which a response should be sent, not for actions to be completed.
-Contact notice, would be issued to the network owner.
-The CP relates how DNOs manage their network and their customers.

 Following the consultation comments, the Working Group agreed to update the legal drafting to ensure clarity that the 30 days outlined is not associated with taking action to resolve the capacity issue.
 The Working Group noted that the 30 days starts from the date of the letter.
 The group noted that this relates to notification from the DNO to the customer directly.

-The Working Group agreed to update legal text to clarify that the 30 days is not associated with taking the action.
+The Working Group agreed to update legal text to clarify that the 30 days is not associated with taking resolving action.